teodorstelian/Football-Simulator/README.md

 1. Press 1 to Simulate a league then choose that league
 2. Press 2 if you want to see the best teams in a specific league
 3. Press 3 to see the stats of a specific team
+4. Press 4 to play an european cup